-If you need guidance on how to conduct your business or how deal with partners, the Law Office of Giselle Ayala Mateus can help you!
+If you need guidance on how to conduct your business or how to deal with partners, the Law Office of Giselle Ayala Mateus can help you!
 FREE consultation.

 1. Agreement to dissolve

 In the case of corporations, unless otherwise agreed, shareholders hold a special meeting and vote.
 Before the meeting and the vote, the board of directors must adopt a proposal to dissolve the corporation.
-Said proposal is then submitted to the shareholders.
-The meeting and final vote are valid only if a proper notice is given to the shareholders.
+The said proposal is then submitted to the shareholders.
+The meeting and final vote are valid only if proper notice is given to the shareholders.
 It is necessary to give at least a ten-day advance notice to each shareholder before the meeting to dissolve.

-Dissolution typically must be approved by a majority of all shares entitled to vote on the matter, but depending on the effective date of the certificate of incorporation and of any amendments to that certificate, a two-thirds majority of all voting shares may be required to approve dissolution.
+Dissolution typically must be approved by a majority of all shares entitled to vote on the matter, but depending on the effective date of the certificate of incorporation and of any amendments to that certificate, a two-thirds majority of all voting shares may be required to approve the dissolution.

 2. Making it official

-LLC and corporations are created by filing a certificate of organization with the Secretary of States.
+LLC and corporations are created by filing a certificate of organization with the Secretary of State.
 Accordingly, proper dissolution requires an additional filing, in order to dissolve any of these legal entities, the Articles of Dissolution must be filed properly.
-The Articles of Dissolution contain important information such as, the name of the corporation or LLC, the date dissolution was authorized, and a statement that the dissolution was duly authorized by an act of the members, the board of directors or the shareholders.
+The Articles of Dissolution contain important information such as, the name of the corporation or LLC, the date dissolution was authorized, and a statement that the dissolution was duly authorized by an act of the members, the board of directors, or the shareholders.